bysnupy/blog/kubernetes/k8s__tips_for_build_deploy_eng.md

 ## Build Pod

-When build Pod is created and start to build application, all control passes to the build Pod, and work through build configurations are defined by a `BuildConfig`.
-Depending on how you choose to create your application and how to provide source content to build and operate on affect build performance.
+When a build pod is created and starts to build an application, all control passes to the build pod, and the work is configured through build configurations parameters defined by a BuildConfig.
+How you choose to create your application and provide source content to build and operate on all affect build performance.

-For instance, if you build Java or nodejs application using `maven` or `npm`, you may download many libraries from their external repositories.
-At that time the repositories or access path have some performance issue, then the build process will be failed or delayed more than usual time.
-It means if your build depend on external service or resource, it's easy to affect from that regardless of your system status.
-So you can consider to create local repository (maven, npm, git and so on) for reliable and stable performance for build.
-Or you can reuse previously downloaded dependencies, previously built artifacts as using Source-to-Image (S2I) incremental builds, if your image registry performance is enough to pull previously-built images for every incremental builds.
+For instance, if you build a Java or nodejs application using maven or npm, you may download many libraries from their respective external repositories.
+If at that time the repositories or access path have some performance issue, then the build process can fail or be delayed more than usual.
+This means that if your build depends on an external service or resource, it’s easy to suffer negative effects from that regardless of your local system’s status.
+So it may be best to consider creating a local repository (maven, npm, git and so on) to ensure reliable and stable performance for your builds.
+Or you can reuse previously downloaded dependencies and previously built artifacts by using Source-to-Image (S2I) incremental builds, if your image registry performance is enough to pull previously-built images for every incremental build.

 * Performing Source-to-Image (S2I) incremental builds